-Fatigue is the main symptom and is often the only symptom.
-Patients also usually have low blood pressure.
-Sometimes, patients may also develop darkening of their skin and a craving for salt.
+Fatigue is the main symptom – and often the only symptom.
+In addition, some patients may have low blood pressure and shortness of breath.
+Other symptoms include nausea, abdominal pain and weight loss.
+Some patients may also develop darkening of their skin and a craving for salt.

 Cortrosyn Stimulation Test

-In this test, a baseline blood sample for cortisol level is drawn from the patient.
-Then, an injection of Cortrosyn is given to the patient and another blood sample for cortisol is drawn after 60 minutes.
+In this test, a healthcare professional draws blood sample for a baseline cortisol level.
+Then, he/she injects Cortrosyn – synthetic ACTH – into the patient.
+Subsequently, another blood sample for cortisol is drawn after 60 minutes.

 Treatment of Adrenal Insufficiency

 A 38 year old female came to see me complaining of progressive fatigue for several months.
-She had seen several doctors during this period and was told that everything was fine on her blood work-up and this fatigue was “something in her head.”
+She had seen several doctors during this period who told her that everything was fine on her blood tests.

-She had also developed nausea, vomiting and lost about 30 lbs. in the past two months.
-Two weeks earlier, she had developed vague abdominal pain and was operated on for suspected diagnosis of appendicitis, but her appendix was found to be normal on the pathology report.
+She also developed nausea, vomiting and lost about 30 lbs. in the past two months.
+Two weeks earlier, she developed vague abdominal pain, prompting surgery for possible appendicitis, but her appendix turned out to be normal on the pathology report.